jeffstahlnecker/gamz/README.md

 `cd gamz && yarn install`

+Note: you actually need to run `yarn install` in each of the following folders:
+* api
+* app
+* docs
+* ./

 Start it up!
 When you start it, any change made will result in a hot-reload of the system that was changed.

 `yarn dev`